jordenpiu/jordenpiu/README.md

 - 👯 I’m looking to collaborate on FSL application on Medical Images.
 - 🤔 I’m looking for help with understanding concepts of DL.
 - 💬 Ask me about project management work.
 I have worked on a few companies and with various teams in management work.
 In technical field I have worked mostly on embedded system coding, till date.
 THOUGH WORKING ON TECH, ALWAYS EXITED ABOUT MANAGEMENT WORK.
-- 📫 How to reach me: at instagram as jordenpiu | email: pankhidsrl@gmail.com
+- 📫 How to reach me: at instagram as jordenpiu | email: pankhidsrl@gmail.com | linkedin - Pankhi Kashyap
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: food and work ----guilty pleasure.
 I hate classroom education.
 Soltitude is bliss.